dee-sea/rustina/README.md

                             # Default value "./www"

+        --html=filename     # Specify the name of the generated html file

+                            # Default value "exploit.html"

+        --docx=filename     # Specify the name of the generated docx file

+                            # Default value "document.docx"

         --binary=binarypath # Make a payload to execue binarypath on the victime computer

                             # Default value "\\\\windows\\\\system32\\\\calc"